implydata/druid-public/docs/tutorials/tutorial-batch-hadoop.md

 * Revert the deep storage and task storage config back to local types in `conf/druid/single-server/micro-quickstart/_common/common.runtime.properties`
 * Restart the cluster

-This is necessary because the other ingestion tutorials will write to the same "wikipedia" datasource, and later tutorials expect the cluster to use local deep storage.
+This is necessary because the other ingestion tutorials will write to the same "koalas" datasource, and later tutorials expect the cluster to use local deep storage.

 Example reverted config: